genepattern/Single.Cell.ssGSEA/README.md

 # scGSEA

 This module performs scGSEA (single-cell GSEA) for single cell transcriptomics data.
-This module is intended to be used subsequent to [Seurat.Clustering](https://github.com/genepattern/Seurat.Clustering) module and the user can supply the Seurat RDS file from the Seurat.Clustering module.
+This module is intended to be used subsequent to [Seurat.Clustering](https://github.com/genepattern/Seurat.Clustering) module and the user can supply the Seurat RDS file.

 The scGSEA score can be used to identify the biological mechanism and in downstream visualzations.